Deploy your machine learning models with tensorflow serving and kubernetes

 code.
 Simply replace the previously used

-arg with the IP address of the LoadBalancer Ingress
+localhost in the --server-url arg with the IP address of the LoadBalancer Ingress

 as